mostlynick3/mostlynick3/README.md

 # 💫 About Me:
-Hi, I mostly like to learn about and work on LUA.
+Hi, I mostly like to learn about and work on Lua.
 I also do some web dev, primarily in PHP, and automation in Python.
 Feel free to browse my projects to learn more.

 # 💻 Tech Stack: